LakshmiDeepak9653/Birthday-Wish-using-Python/README.md

 and change the artfile in config.py, it is set to default change it to plainart or plainartwithstars, where you made the changes and added colors.
 Follow the color codes to add colors.

 you can change the speed of art in config.py by reducing the speed value, you increase the speed of art.
-Same for coding speed to, 0.001 is defualt value
+Same for coding speed too, 0.001 is the defualt value

 at last run the